ESG Consulting and Management

 EU-Taxonomie

-The EU taxonomy applies across industries and sectors to all key market and economic operators.
+The EU taxonomy applies to all key market and economic players across all industries and sectors.

 SFDR